Bunkai9448/digipet_PSP/RE_Guide.md

 - You should always work by decrypting eboot.bin.
 If boot.bin and eboot.bin are both present, they are identical (assuming you have decrypted eboot).
-Although PSP custom firmwares can use boot.bin it to boot, in most retail games is just full of zeroes.
+Although PSP custom firmwares can use boot.bin to boot, in most retail games is just full of zeroes.
 The only exception is games where the boot.bin is fully present and contains debug symbols, in those cases you delete eboot.bin and rename boot.bin to eboot.bin to work with it.